riscv-software-src/riscof/docs/source/arch-tests.rst

      You will need the path of the `riscof-plugins` directory from the above repo for the next steps.

-  3. You will also need to create a riscof-plugin for you own DUT.
+  3. You will also need to create a RISCOF plugin for you own DUT.
 If you haven't already done so, please refer to the :ref:`plugins` section for details on building one.

 Create a config.ini file